 The Border Patrol’s numbers seem to suggest that methamphetamine may be beginning to overtake cocaine on the southwest border.
 However, determining trends in the amount of drugs seized is made difficult by the lack of complete seizure data.
 Until 2012, the US Department of Justice’s National Drug Intelligence Center (NDIC) collected aggregated drug seizure data for the Southwest Border Area, which included seizures made by federal, state, and local law enforcement officers at and between US points of entry along the US-Mexico border and within 150 miles of the border.

 In June 2012, however, the NDIC was shut down due to budget issues after Congress voted to defund it.
-Some of the NDIC’s responsibilities will now pass to the Drug Enforcement Agency (DEA), but for now, there is no available synthesized local, state, and federal drug seizure data.
+Some of the NDIC’s responsibilities will now pass to the Drug Enforcement Administration (DEA), but for now, there is no available synthesized local, state, and federal drug seizure data.

 Aggregated but older data from the 2011 National Drug Threat Assessment, the last to be published, shows the same trend as the Border Patrol’s numbers, although as of 2010, methamphetamine was still far away from overtaking cocaine in terms of amount seized.
 Total methamphetamine seizures, including seizures made by local, state, and federal law enforcement, increased from a low of 4,691 pounds in 2007 to 9,890 in 2010, while total cocaine seizures dropped from 60,320 pounds in 2006 to 39,308 in 2010.
 According to DEA records reviewed by the Associated Press, methamphetamine seizures jumped to more than 16,000 pounds in 2011.

 InSight Crime Analysis